timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 - ADDING DELETE BUTTON
-- we have a to make a form because we need to use a form to send a POST request with method override of delete
+- we have to make a form because we need to use a form to send a POST request with method override of delete
 ```js
 // views/campgrounds/show.ejs
 <% include ../partials/header %>